 Although steaming is always an option for cooking green beans, I chose to blanch my green beans today.

-Blanching, instead of steaming, quickly cooks and tenderizes the green beans, followed by an ice water bath that stops cooking and any further color change.
+Blanching, instead of steaming, quickly cooks and tenderizes the green beans, followed by an ice water bath that stops cooking while maintaining the color of the green beans.